 Strong working relationships with conservation partners are essential in maximizing the implementation of habitat development and management on private land.
-Therefore, SDGFP partners at varying levels of participation and commitment with numerous local, county, state and federal government agencies and non-governmental organizations.
-For example, through a unique partnership with Pheasants Forever (PF) and USDA NRCS, Farm Bill Biologists are located in specific USDA Service Center offices in priority habitat areas throughout central and eastern South Dakota.
-PF Farm Bill Biologists have training and knowledge of local, state and federal programs to assist landowners in meeting their personal habitat and land use goals.
+Therefore, GFP partners at varying levels of participation and commitment with numerous local, county, state and federal government agencies and non-governmental organizations.
+For example, through a unique partnership with Pheasants Forever (PF) and USDA NRCS, Farm Bill Biologists are stationed in specific USDA Service Center offices in priority habitat areas throughout central and eastern South Dakota.
+PF Farm Bill Biologists have training and knowledge of local, state, and federal programs to assist landowners in meeting their personal habitat and land use goals.
 However, it is the cooperation of private landowners that allows for most habitat accomplishments.

-SDGFP owns or manages approximately 714 GPAs across the state totaling over 296,000 acres (119,000 ha).
+GFP owns or manages approximately 723 GPAs across the state totaling over 285,000 acres (115,335 ha).
 Many GPAs located in central and eastern South Dakota are managed with a strong emphasis on pheasant habitat.
-With approximately 10% of South Dakota's land base under public ownership, SDGFP works closely with other public land agencies to incorporate habitat management for pheasants where feasible and appropriate with their land management objectives.
+With approximately 10% of South Dakota's land base under public ownership, GFP works closely with other public land agencies to incorporate habitat management for pheasants where feasible and appropriate with their land management objectives.